Agenda item

 ii.
 The programme for post investigation assessment;

 iii.
-Provision to be made for analysis of the site investigation and recording;
+Provision to be made for analysis of the site investigation and

 iv.
 Provision to be made for publication and dissemination of the analysis